Master of Public Administration Executive Track

 The program is designed to be completed in two years.
 All students will have the opportunity to complete the core courses in two years and they may choose to complete the electives during the summer, during the regular semester while taking the core classes, or after they complete those classes.

-- Be currently employed in the public sector, nonprofit sector, or a private sector organization working in a public service-related role.
+- Be currently employed in the public sector, nonprofit sector, or individuals looking to transition into a public service-related role.

-- Have a minimum of five years of professional experience with a minimum of three years in a leadership role.
+- Have a minimum of five years of relevant professional experience or a minimum of three years in a decision-making role.

 - Have a bachelor’s degree from an accredited undergraduate institution.